movingoolong/moving-oolong/content/posts/2020-03-14-episode-1-the-beginning-of-the-end-is-officially-live.md.md

 ---
-title: 'Episode 1: The Beginning of the End is officially live!'
+title: 'Episode 1: The Beginning of the End'
 date: 2019-12-10T04:14:41.893Z
 cover: assets/ep1.jpg
 link: >-